-- 4th International Faecal Sludge Management Conference held in Chennai, in February 2017
+- The 4th International Faecal Sludge Management Conference to take place in Chennai, India in February 2017

-- 24th SuSanA meeting to take place in Stockholm, Sweden on 26 August 2017
+- Register now!
+22nd SuSanA meeting to take place in Stockholm, Sweden on August 27, 2016

 - SuSanA Discussion Forum Digest: what has been discussed?